DataDog/hiring-engineers/answers.md

 From Quick Start on GUI, noticed that Python wasn't installed as an Integration, chose "installed integration" option.
 But even after installing Python as an integration the error still occurs.

-Saving the follwing script in a file apm_test.py
+Saving the following script in a file apm_test.py

 ```
 from flask import Flask
 import logging